ibm-apiconnect/cli/README.md

-While running services and testing APIs and applications it's typically useful to tail the Micro Gateway and Node.JS LoopBack logs using the `apic logs` action.
+While running services and testing APIs and applications it's typically useful to tail the Micro Gateway and Node.JS LoopBack logs using the `apic logs` command.
 Here's a couple examples:

 ```
 apic logs                         # view the logs for the default service (alias for services:logs)